baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 {
 	delayBlocks: 2,		// number of blocks to delay cycle changed notification
 						// minimum 2, defaults to 2
-}
+						// delayBlocks has to be lower than number of blocks in cycle to get notifications }
 ````